-Shrek in particular deserves an honourable mention, but pretty much all kids' films are created with humorous pity for the poor adults who have to sit through them.
-While we adore lovable characters like Dory in her own right, we can't deny that it's the double entendres that make kids' films not only bearable, but brilliant!
+Shrek in particular deserves an honourable mention, but pretty much all kids' films or books are created with humorous pity for the poor adults who have to sit through them.
+While we adore lovable characters like Dory in her own right, we can't deny that it's the double entendres that make kids' films and books not only bearable, but brilliant!

 And it's not just on screen - children's books have also been spotted getting creative with their comedy!
 They've got us wondering whether the illustrators and authors are having a sneaky laugh, or if they don't even realise just how rude their creations are.